Dyalog/APLCourse/docs/broken-keyboard-problems.md

 	- takes a numeric right argument vector `⍵`
 	- returns an integer vector of the same length as `⍵`, indicating the intervals in `⍺` in which elements in `⍵` belong
 	- **BONUS:** write a version which also works with characters arrays

 	```APL
 	      'ADG' Function 'ABCDEFG'
 	1 1 1 2 2 2 3
 	```

+	???+Hint "What primitive function is this?"
+	???+Example "Answer"

 	{+⌿⍺∘.=⍵}

 	{+⌿(⍳≢⍵)∘.≤⍵⍳⍺}